NUMSC-CoreFacility/sharedLabSpace/tapestation.md

 ## Purposes:
 - Quantification of DNA or RNA
-- Requires laptop that lives in the Bowen Lab
+- Requires a PC laptop
+- Note: TapeStation 2200 is no longer supported by Agilent Tech Support

 ## Location: Shared Molecular Lab